Trains to Birmingham New Street Station

 The original New Street Station opened in 1854 though there have been several refurbishments over the years, including a £550m redevelopment opened in September 2015.

-Railway Station Area Map
+Station Area Map

 Station Details and Facilities